Jonnie Guernsey

 I wait for him to tell me the rest of God’s plans in Ironwood Michigan.

-“I’m gonna build a four story see-though shelter, a huge place where you can see things for miles around.
+“I’m gonna build a four story see-though shelter—” He skims his palm across a vast, imaginary territory—"A huge place where you can see for miles around.
 Then I’ll have all those people come in, so they’ll have a safe place.
-And I’ll have nurses and social workers and counselors living there, too, so they can get all the help they need.”
+And I’ll have nurses and social workers and counselors living there too, so the people can get all the help they need.”

 “And guess who’s gonna live on the top floor!
 The whole top floor.
 Guess.”